tektoncd/pipeline/docs/developers/README.md

   adds a step to copy from PVC directory path:
   `/pvc/previous_task/resource_name`.

+If neither of these conditions are met, the PVC will not be created nor will the GCS storage / S3 buckets be used.

 Another alternatives is to use a GCS storage or S3 bucket to share the artifacts.
 This can be configured using a ConfigMap with the name `config-artifact-bucket`.